MagicFoundation/Alcinoe/README.md

 TALJsonDocument can also support comments inside the JSON source that is an extension to the JSON specifications

-TALJsonDocument syntax is very similar to TALXMLdocument / TXMLDocument
+TALJsonDocument syntax is very similar to TALXMLdocument/TXMLDocument

 TALJsonDocument is available in 2 variants: TALJsonDocument that is made on the top of ansiString (so UTF-8) and TALJsonDocumentU